Detecting many-body Bell non-locality by solving Ising models

-in which the Lagrange multipliers $K_r$ (forming the vector ${\bm K}=\{ K_r \}$) play the role of the coupling constants defining an effective Hamiltonian ${\cal H}(\bm \sigma;\bm K)= -\sum_r K_r f_r(\bm \sigma)$, and ${\cal Z}$ is the corresponding partition function.
+in which the Lagrange multipliers $K_r$ (forming the vector ${\bm K}=\{ K_r \}$) play the role of coupling constants defining an effective Hamiltonian ${\cal H}(\bm \sigma;\bm K)= -\sum_r K_r f_r(\bm \sigma)$, and ${\cal Z}$ is the corresponding partition function.
 Therefore, our central observation is the following: if a LV model reproducing the quantum data exists, it can be found in the form of Eq.~\eqref{e.Boltzmann} upon adjusting the coupling constants.
-In the case of binary outcomes ($p=2$), to which we will hereafter specialize, the $\sigma$'s are Ising variables ($\sigma=\pm 1$), and therefore the LV model represents the equilibrium Boltzmann distribution of a generalized Ising model with Hamiltonian ${\cal H}$.
+In the case of binary outcomes ($p=2$), to which we hereafter specialize, the $\sigma$'s are classical Ising variables ($\sigma=\pm 1$), and therefore the LV model represents the equilibrium Boltzmann distribution of a generalized classical Ising model with Hamiltonian ${\cal H}$.

-In summary, without loss of generality, the problem of reproducing the quantum data with an LV model is reduced to adjusting the coupling constants of an Ising model so as to fulfill the conditions Eq.~\eqref{e.condition}.
-This, however, is a well-known problem in statistical inference, namely an \emph{inverse Ising problem} \cite{Nguyenetal2017}, which has the remarkable feature of being a convex optimization problem upon introducing the following cost function:
+In summary, without loss of generality, the problem is reduced to adjusting the coupling constants of a classical Ising model so as to fit the quantum data.
+This, however, is a well-known problem in statistical inference, namely an \emph{inverse Ising problem} \cite{Nguyenetal2017}, which has the remarkable feature of being a convex optimization problem upon introducing the following cost function

-where ${\cal L}$ is related to (minus) the so-called log-likelihood.
+where ${\cal L}$ is related to (minus) the log-likelihood.
 Indeed, the Hessian of the cost function

-is the covariance matrix of the $f_r$ functions, and it is therefore semi-definite positive.
+is the covariance matrix of the $f_r$ functions, and is therefore semi-definite positive.
 The convexity of the cost function implies that a simple gradient-descent algorithm, following the gradient ${\bm G} = \{ G_r \}$ of the cost function:

 is guaranteed to converge to the global minimum \cite{Boyd2004convex}.